 This post may contain affiliate links to products that I recommend and I may earn money or products from companies mentioned in this post.
-Please check out my disclaimer page for more information.
+Please check out my disclosure page for more details.

-Homeowners can spend a boat load of cash on things such as fertilizers and lawn applications for keeping weeds in check to noisy drafts around window seams blowing air in.
+Homeowners can spend a boatload of cash on things such as fertilizers and lawn applications for keeping weeds in check to noisy drafts around window seams blowing air in.

 There is no question these and other items drain your monthly housing maintenance budget.

-During the home inspection process, several things came up where the cost of maintenance could be reduced by easy fixes thus allowing the client to save money on housing costs.
+During the home inspection process, several things came up where the cost of house maintenance could be reduced by easy fixes thus allowing the client to save money on housing costs.